Non-ergodicity in open quantum systems through quantum feedback

-Standard examples of physical systems with ergodic dynamics are systems that eventually lose any information about their initial state.
-This applies, for example, to systems whose dynamics result in a unique stationary state \cite{Kampen}.
-In this case, the right hand sides of Eqs.~(\ref{ergodicity2}) and (\ref{ergodicity}) both sum over stationary state expectation values and are hence equal.
-In statistical physics, systems usually reach a unique thermal equilibrium that is independent of their initial state.
-Ergodic systems therefore lie at the heart of statistical physics \cite{Boltzmann,Boltzmann2}.
-Nevertheless, an ergodic hypothesis remains hard to deduce from microscopic equations of motion \cite{Prigogine,many,review}.
-Moreover, physical systems whose dynamics depend forever on their initial state are in general non-ergodic.
-A particular class of non-ergodic systems that receive a lot of attention in the literature are physical systems with chaotic trajectories (see e.g.~Refs.~\cite{Chaos,Chaos2}).
-For these, the right hand sides of Eqs.~(\ref{ergodicity2}) and (\ref{ergodicity}) are in general different.

-In this paper, we are especially interested in the ergodicity of open quantum systems with Markovian dynamics \cite{Cresser}.
-The ensemble averages of the expectation values of these systems can be deduced from their density matrix $\rho$, which evolves according to a master equation in Lindblad form \cite{Lindblad,Stokes},
+Within this paper, we will have a closer look at the possible trajectories of open quantum systems with Markovian dynamics.
+The density matrix $\rho$ of such systems, which represents the quantum state of an ensemble, can always be described by a Lindbladian master equation \cite{Lindblad,Wiseman-Milburn}.
+For a system with only a single decay channel, this equation is of the form

-where $\mathcal{L}$ denotes a superoperator.
-For example, if an open quantum system possesses only a single decay channel, then $\mathcal{L}(\rho)$ can be written as

-where $H$ is the system Hamiltonian, $\Gamma$ denotes its spontaneous decay rate and $L$ is a so-called Lindblad operator.
-However, to decide whether an open quantum system is ergodic or not, we also need to have a closer look at its individual quantum trajectories \cite{Reset,Molmer,Carmichael}.
-To do so, we need to unravel the above master equation in a physically meaningful way into equations that predict the dynamics of the individual quantum trajectories.
-In the case of spontaneous photon emission by a quantum optical system, a physically meaningful unravelling of Eq.~(\ref{General master}) is obtained when writing $\mathcal{L} (\rho)$ in Eq.~(\ref{Superoperator}) as